 In 2014 a new Administration building was completed followed by three additional primary classrooms adjacent to the three original primary classrooms as well as a shared learning area/withdrawal area and upgrading of college car park.
 This was completed in April 2015.

 In 2016 a new two storey building was completed which housed new Art and Music rooms as well as two IT labs.
 Additionally 2 science labs were also refurbished.

-In 2017 the College has refurbished the Multi-purpose Hall with insulted ceiling, a supportive plaustic floor and fixed stage and has also refurbished the TAS building.
+In 2017 the College has refurbished the Multi-purpose Hall with insulated ceiling, a supportive plaustic floor and fixed stage and has also refurbished the TAS building.
 Additionally mid year in 2017 a three classroom demountable was established to cater for the continued growth of the College which as of May 2018 now has over 520 students.